James C. Dever III: Early life and education

 Born in Lake Charles, Louisiana, Dever received a Bachelor of Business Administration with high honors from the University of Notre Dame in 1984 and a Juris Doctor with high honors from Duke University School of Law in 1987.
+At Duke, he served as editor-in-chief of the Duke Law Journal, was elected to the Order of the Coif, and received numerous academic awards.

 Career

 Dever was a law clerk to Judge J. Clifford Wallace of the United States Court of Appeals for the Ninth Circuit from 1987 to 1988.
 He served in the United States Air Force as a member of the General Counsel Honors Program from 1988 to 1992.
 He continued to serve in the United States Air Force Reserves 1992 to 2000.
 He was in private practice in North Carolina from 1992 to 2004.
 Dever has also served as an adjunct professor at the Norman Adrian Wiggins School of Law, Campbell University since 1997.
 He is currently a Senior Lecturing Fellow at Duke University School of Law, a position he has held since 2008.
 In 2014, Chief Justice John Roberts appointed Judge Dever to serve on the Advisory Committee on Criminal Rules, where he served until 2021.
-In 2022, Chief Justice Roberts appointed Dever as Chair of the Advisory Committee on Criminal Rules.
+In 2022, Chief Justice Roberts appointed Dever as Chair of the Advisory Committee on Criminal Rules, where he served until September 2025.
+In October 2025, Chief Justice Roberts appointed Judge Dever to serve as Chair of the Committee on Rules of Practice and Procedure (i.e., the Standing Committee).
+The Standing Committee oversees supervision of the federal judiciary's rulemaking process and oversees and coordinates the work of the Advisory Committees on the Federal Rules of Evidence and of Appellate, Bankruptcy, Civil, and Criminal Procedure.